 NSLs are the main vehicles by which Metro manages its contractual obligation to deliver a minimum of 90 percent of the region's putrescible waste ("wet waste"), which is delivered to general purpose landfills during the calendar year, to landfills owned by Metro's contract disposal company, Waste Management of Oregon, Inc. This contractual obligation is known as "the flow guarantee."
 NSLs allow Metro to closely monitor and potentially guide waste flows to authorized facilities in order to comply with the contract.
-Metro has a long-standing policy of allowing privately-owned waste haulers and
+Metro has a long-standing policy of allowing privately-owned waste haulers and transfer stations to select their disposal sites provided that: 1) the use of such disposal site does not violate Metro Code or any of Metro's waste-related contracts, 2) all appropriate Regional System Fee and Excise Tax is remitted to Metro for the waste delivered to the disposal site, and 3) the receiving

-1 Metro Solid Waste Facility Franchise No. F-005-08A.
+1 Metro Solid Waste Facility Franchise No. F-002-08A.

-2 Metro Non-System License No. N-005-11.
+2 Metro Non-System License No. N-002-11.

-3 Metro Non-System License No. N-005-12(3)A which authorizes the delivery of up to 37,428 tons per year.
+3 Metro Non-System License No. N-002-11A.